-Schumacher College is a progressive college for ecological studies offering postgraduate and undergraduate programmes, research degrees, short courses and a horticulture residency.
+Schumacher College is a progressive college for ecological studies offering postgraduate and undergraduate programmes, research degrees, short courses and a practical agroecology residency.

-We focus on interactive and experiential education to help students develop the practical skills and strategic thinking required to face 21st century challenges.
+We focus on interactive and experiential education to help students develop the practical skills and strategic, holistic thinking required to face 21st century challenges and to instigate regenerative futures.

 ABOUT US: Read more about our history and ethos >

-We offer pathways to learning to suit all needs – including part time routes, single modules, and blended learning models.
+There are so many ways to connect with our learning programmes to suit your lifestyle – including low-residency or part time routes, unaccredited modules, and blended learning models.

 more from schumacher